What is e-commerce?

 Shopify has many features available for creating and running a store and is ideal for both beginners and experts alike.

-Whether you have an existing store you want to move onto Shopify’s platform, or you want to start one from scratch, Shopify can guide you through the process with easy to use tools.
+Whether you have an existing store you want to move onto Shopify’s platform, or you want to start one from scratch, Shopify can guide you through the process with easy-to-use tools.

-Brand and customise your online store
+Brand and customize your online store

 There are over 100 premium and free e-commerce templates available for a pre-existing theme, most of them created by world-renowned designers.